Website Privacy Statement

 7.1.1 You have the right under Article 15 of the UK GDPR, to request access to the personal information we may hold about you.
 If we do hold information about you, we will:-

 - Tell you why we are holding it;

 - Tell you who it could be disclosed to; and

 - Let you have a copy of the information in an intelligible form.

 If you would like to know what, if anything, we may hold about you, you may put your request in writing to the address provided below.

 7.2 Correction to your personal information

-Under the GDPR, you have the right to erasure which is also known as the ‘right to be forgotten’.
+Under the UK GDPR, you have the right to erasure which is also known as the ‘right to be forgotten’.
 This enables you to request the deletion or removal of personal data where there is no compelling reason for its continued processing by Octavia.

 7.3 Restriction on processing